-- Administrative hearings take place between a hearing officer(s) and the student(s) alleged to have potentially violated policy.
-In cases involving multiple students, the hearing officer(s) decides whether to meet with students individually or in groups. - Board Hearings may be convened at the discretion of the Dean of Students, Assistant Dean of Students, or their designee.
-Boards consist of members of the University community and are advised by the Dean of Students, Assistant Dean of Students, or their designee, who may also serve as a board member.
+• Administrative hearings take place between a hearing officer and the student(s) charged.
+In cases involving multiple students, the hearing officer decides whether to meet with students one at a time or in groups.
+Board Hearings may be convened at the discretion of the Dean of Students, Director of Student Conduct or their designee.
+Boards consist of members of the College community and are advised by the Dean of Students, Director of Student Conduct or their designee, who may also serve as a board member.

-Students found in violation of University policy will be subject to disciplinary sanctions.
-In general, notification of hearing decisions will be communicated in writing to the charged student(s) via email, directing them to a secure website to review their respective outcome letter.
-When appropriate, parties such as parents, coaches, and/or complainants may also be informed of the outcome of the hearing.
+Students found in violation of College policy will be subject to disciplinary sanctions.
+In general, hearing decisions will be in writing and a copy can be accessed on a secure website by the student charged from an email sent to their Assumption College e-mail account.
+Appropriate parties, such as parents, coaches and complainants, may also be informed of the outcome of the hearing.